CS2103AUG2016-F09-C1/addressbook-level4/docs/UserGuide.md

 <br>
 <!-- @@author A0138516A -->
 ### Mark a task : `mark`
-Mark the task as completed at the specified ‘INDEX’.<br>
+You can mark the task as completed at the specified ‘INDEX’.<br>
 Format: `mark INDEX`